Vanisher: Fictional character biography

-Born in Milton, Massachusetts, the Vanisher is a mutant and a professional criminal with the ability to teleport to any place imaginable.
+Born in Milton, Massachusetts, Vanisher is a mutant and a professional criminal with the ability to teleport to any place imaginable.
 He commits a series of spectacular crimes including: building a large criminal organization, stealing confidential defense plans and attempting to extort millions of dollars from the U.S. government.
 With support from a large group of non-mutant followers, he goes to the front lawn of the White House to await his payment.
-Professor Xavier and the X-Men are able to intervene when Xavier induces amnesia upon the Vanisher.
-Forgetting his powers, the Vanisher is taken into police custody and the X-Men defeat the Vanisher's mob.
+Professor Xavier and the X-Men are able to intervene when Xavier induces amnesia upon Vanisher.
+Forgetting his powers, Vanisher is taken into police custody and the X-Men defeat his mob.

-The Vanisher regains his memory and joins Factor Three, a subversive organization of mutants who seek world domination.
+Vanisher regains his memory and joins Factor Three, a subversive organization of mutants who seek world domination.
 Factor Three attempts to start World War III between the United States and the Soviet Union.
 The Mutant Master, leader of Factor Three, is revealed to be an alien of the Siris race with a plan to conquer Earth.
-The rest of Factor Three, including the Vanisher, team up with the X-Men to defeat him.
-The Vanisher is later held prisoner by the Sentinels, but is saved by the X-Men.
+The rest of Factor Three, including Vanisher, team up with the X-Men to defeat him.
+Vanisher is later held prisoner by the Sentinels, but is saved by the X-Men.

-The Vanisher disappears for a period, but comes out of hiding to fight the Champions by joining the Brotherhood of Mutants and using reprogrammed Sentinels.
+Vanisher disappears for a period, but comes out of hiding to fight the Champions by joining the Brotherhood of Mutants and using reprogrammed Sentinels.
 He is defeated by the Champions and is trapped in mid-teleportation by Darkstar.
 The Darkforce strands half of him in another dimension, with the other half in Poughkeepsie, New York where he is found by the X-Men.
-When Nightcrawler touches him they become stranded in another dimension.
-After returning to Earth, the Vanisher organizes a group of young mutant thieves, known as the Fallen Angels.
-Eventually the Fallen Angels disband, and the Vanisher is left to his own devices.
+When Nightcrawler touches him, they become stranded in another dimension.
+After returning to Earth, Vanisher organizes a group of young mutant thieves, known as the Fallen Angels.
+Eventually the Fallen Angels disband, and Vanisher is left to his own devices.
 Later, he joins a group of villains to challenge the Fantastic Four but is defeated.

-The Vanisher withdraws again until he is mentally controlled by Asylum to attack the New Warriors and other superheroes.
-Darkling, a superhuman who uses energies from the Darkforce Dimension, is defeated and the Vanisher regains his free will.
+Vanisher withdraws again until he is mentally controlled by Asylum to attack the New Warriors and other superheroes.
+Darkling, a superhuman who uses energies from the Darkforce Dimension, is defeated and Vanisher regains his free will.
 He later joins a second incarnation of the Enforcers, called the New Enforcers.
-Along with Eel and a woman named Blitz, the Vanisher is part of the Outer Circle of the Enforcers that becomes involved in a clash between the criminal organizations A.I.M. and HYDRA.
+Along with Eel and a woman named Blitz, Vanisher is part of the Outer Circle of the Enforcers that becomes involved in a clash between the criminal organizations A.I.M. and Hydra.
 The New Enforcers are confronted and eventually defeated by Spider-Man.